edrex/static-starter/README.md

  2. Rename the fork to **YOURNAME.github.io** in project settings to enable Github Pages.
  3. Delete the [CNAME](CNAME) file.

 At this point your new site should be up!

-Now go through [_config.yml](_config.yml) and customize the name, description, etc.
+To finish, go through [_config.yml](_config.yml) and customize the name, description, etc.

 ## References